 All students in good academic standing may register for a maximum of 19 units in any fall or spring term.
 Students must ask permission from the Registrar’s Office to take units beyond 19.

-Minor: A minor is an institutionally approved set of courses within a major area of study, or a separate, distinct thematic area of study.
+Minor: A minor is an institutionally-approved set of courses within a major area of study, or a separate, distinct thematic area of study.
 A minor must have at least 18 and no more than 30 units.
-At least 30% of the units in the minor must be taken at the upper-level (300-400) and no more than 12 units can be taken outside of the minor or thematic discipline.
+At least 30% of the units in the minor must be upper-level (300-400) and no more than 12 units can be outside of the minor or thematic discipline.
 A grade equivalent of 2.00 or higher is required in all courses completed toward the minor.

 Concentration: A concentration is a group of courses representing a specialized area of study within a major.
 Concentrations are approved by the Maryland Higher Education Commission (MHEC) and require a minimum of 24 units and should have enough unique units to distinguish it from another concentration or a track.
 A concentration will appear on the student’s transcript.

 Track: A track is a group of courses representing a specialized area of study within a major.
 A track requires between 18 and 23 units and should have enough unique units to distinguish it from another concentration or a track.
 A track will appear on the student’s transcript.

 Term: The academic year consists of two regular terms (sometimes called semesters), plus minimester and summer.
 The spring and fall terms are composed of 15 weeks of instruction, including final examinations.

 Minimester: A condensed term in January that allows students to take courses that lend themselves to a highly focused format (15 hours of instruction each week) to discuss ideas that interest students or that may fill a gap in their requirements.
 Students may take a maximum of 4 units in this term.

 Summer: A term composed of four sessions of varying lengths that allow students to complete regular course work in a shorter period of time and fulfill degree requirements sooner.